aahepburn/Zotero-RAG-Assistant/README.md

 - **Source transparency**: View the exact text passages used to generate each answer
 - **Multiple LLM providers**: Use local models via Ollama, or connect to OpenAI, Anthropic, Google, or other providers
 - **Profile support**: Maintain separate workspaces with different settings and chat histories
+- **Automatic updates**: Stay up to date with the latest features and improvements
 - **Cross-platform**: Available for macOS, Windows, and Linux